HenSch90/SiD/Modul-C2_Gesundheitliche_Beeinträchtigung.md

 hv:

+fo1: "Studienorganisation" in fett über ao1 platzieren; "Lehre und Lernen" in fett über ao4 platzieren; "Prüfungen/Leistungsnachweise" in fett über ao8 platzieren.

-fo: schwno/"Ich habe und hatte keine Schwierigkeiten." als Exklusivkategorie absetzen
+fo2: schwno/"Ich habe und hatte keine Schwierigkeiten." als EK absetzen

-tr: GOTO C2_8
+tr: GOTO C2_12 IF schwno=1; GOTO C2_8 IF schwleist=1 OR schwwieei=1 OR schwanwes=1 OR schwlv=1 OR schwselbst=1 OR schwgrup=1 OR schwflex=1 OR schwdicht=1 OR schwwieho=1 OR schwdauer=1 OR schwprart=1

 hi: